austinhuang0131/austinhuang0131.github.io/guides.md

 ## The Discord Trilogy

 These guides are no longer actively maintained since I have mainly left Discord (save certain work) for Matrix.
+Note that the word "server" is kept as-is, but you should be aware that the word is [used inaccurately](https://joinmatrix.org/guide/matrix-vs-discord/).

 * [Advertising](./advertising.html): Ways to promote your Discord server.
 * [Server Guide](./discord-server-guide.html): Ways to grow your Discord server.